Local workers - Method of travel to work - Retail Trade

 |Gunnedah Shire - Retail Trade||2016||2011||Change|

-Analysis of the method of travel to work of the Retail Trade in the Gunnedah Shire in 2016 compared to the Administrative and Support Services workforce within Gunnedah Shire shows that 0.0% used public transport, while 79.7% used a private vehicle, compared with 2.6% and 78.6% respectively in the Administrative and Support Services workforce within Gunnedah Shire.
+Analysis of the method of travel to work of the Retail Trade workforce in the Gunnedah Shire in 2016 compared to the New South Wales workforce within the Gunnedah Shire shows that 0% used public transport, while 79.7% used a private vehicle, compared with 12.5% and 65.4% respectively in New South Wales.

-The major differences between the method of travel to work of the Retail Trade workforce in the Gunnedah Shire and the Administrative and Support Services workforce were:
+The major differences between the method of travel to work of the Retail Trade workforce in the Gunnedah Shire and the New South Wales workforce were:

-- A larger percentage of local workers who walked only (4.9% compared to 0.0%)
+- A larger percentage of local workers who travelled by car, as driver (73.2% compared to 58.6%)

-The largest changes in the method of travel of work of the Retail Trade workforce in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Retail Trade workforce in the Gunnedah Shire between 2011 and 2016 were:

 - Car, as passenger (-38 local workers)